MINALOTFY10/Country-Quiz-App/README.md

 - Whether you're on a desktop, tablet, or smartphone, the app adapts to your screen size.
 - Enjoy a consistent user experience across platforms.

+## Technologies Used
+- **React**: A JavaScript library for building user interfaces.
+- **Redux**: A state management library for managing the application's state.
+- **Redux Toolkit**: The official package from Redux for simplifying Redux setup.
+- **JavaScript**: The primary programming language used for the application's logic.
+- **HTML/CSS**: For structuring the application and styling the user interface.
+- **Firebase Realtime Database**: A cloud-hosted NoSQL database used for storing quiz data and high scores.
+- **npm**: The Node.js package manager for installing and managing project dependencies.

 ## How To use
 <!-- For example: -->